dlemire60/Just4Learning/README.md

 ## Editing in Ubunutu

-A quick test to confirm I can clone / edit /push changes from the new Ubuntu VM.

 And another change to confirm my GH login info is really in VS-Code.

 A quick edit to test my copied repo.